 - Pin

-npm installoryarn add” - Pre-commit hook that rejects two lockfiles existing simultaneously (
+CLAUDE.md/.cursorrules/AGENTS.md: “Package manager is pnpm; never runnpm installoryarn add.” - A pre-commit hook that rejects two lockfiles existing simultaneously (

-package-lock.json+pnpm-lock.yaml) - When the agent wants to install a new dep, require it to say “I want X because Y” and approve before execution — keep
+package-lock.json+pnpm-lock.yaml). - When the agent wants a new dep, require it to state “I want X because Y” and approve before execution — keep

-Bash(npm install:*)denied by default, allowlist on demand - CI must use
+Bash(npm install:*)denied by default and allowlist on demand. - CI must run

-npm ci --frozen-lockfile/pnpm install --frozen-lockfile; any drift fails the build before it can land - Run dependency upgrades through the dedicated AI dependency upgrade workflow — don’t mix them into feature branches
+npm ci/pnpm install --frozen-lockfile/yarn install --immutable; any drift fails the build before it lands.
+This is the only enforcement that actually holds. - Run dependency upgrades through the dedicated AI dependency upgrade workflow — don’t mix them into feature branches.

 Related